Webmail is a tool that allows you to send and receive email from your web browser. The tutorial below will explain the basics of webmail.

-Once you have logged in successfully, you will see three options:
+Once you have logged in successfully, you will see two options:

-These three webmail applications allow you to send and receive email.
-They all show you the same email, but several different webmail applications are provided as a convenience.
+These two webmail applications allow you to send and receive email.
+They all show you the same email, but different webmail applications are provided as a convenience.

-All three webmail applications have a different look and feel to the way they work, and some users prefer one over the other.
-SquirrelMail is the more basic application of the three, while Horde and RoundCube give you more tools to work with.
+Both webmail applications have a different look and feel to the way they work, and some users prefer one over the other.

 Webmail includes an AutoLoad option.
 If you find yourself using the same Webmail interface each time you check your email, such as SquirrelMail, you can enable that particular Webmail interface to load automatically the next time you log into Webmail.